Skip to content

 n8n

-• Good for: Organizations wanting open-source flexibility and cost control (and who appreciate not being locked into vendor pricing).
+• Good for: Organizations wanting open-source flexibility and self-hosting options.

-• Features: Self-hosting option, visual workflows, code flexibility, 500+ integrations.
+• Features: Self-hosting option, visual workflows, code flexibility, extensive integrations.

 • Downsides: Requires more technical setup if self-hosting.